M.A. Application &

 In addition to materials submitted to the Graduate School, applicants for the M.A. program should submit the following to the College of Media & Communication:

-- Master of Arts Student Application form available on the College of Media & Communication web site,
+- Master of Arts Student Application available on the College of Media & Communication web site,

 - Written personal statement,